aiidateam/aiida-wannier90-workflows/.cla/version1/CLA.md

-    that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to the AiiDA Team, or that your employer has executed a separate Corporate CLA with the AiiDA Team.
+    that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to the HOLDERS, or that your employer has executed a separate Corporate CLA with the HOLDERS.

 5. You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
 You